EmilHernvall/dnsguide/chapter1.md

 # nc -u 8.8.8.8 53 < query_packet.txt > response_packet.txt
 ```

-Give it a second, and the cancel using Ctrl+C. We are now ready to inspect our
+Give it a second, and then cancel using Ctrl+C. We are now ready to inspect our
 packets:

 ```text